Bidens leptocephala, Fewflower Beggarticks

 Elevation: 3,000 to 6,000 feet.

-Habitat Preferences: Mid to higher elevations, usually along streams or sandy moist areas.
+Habitat Preferences: Fewflower Beggarticks prefers mid to higher elevations, usually along streams, moist areas, preferring shady sandy areas.

 U.S. Weed Information: No data available.